150balbes/rockchip-kernel/Documentation/filesystems/porting.rst

 argument; instead of passing IPERM_FLAG_RCU we add MAY_NOT_BLOCK into mask.

-generic_permission() has also lost the check_acl argument; ACL checking has been taken to VFS and filesystems need to provide a non-NULL ->i_op->get_inode_acl to read an ACL from disk.
+generic_permission() has also lost the check_acl argument; ACL checking has been taken to VFS and filesystems need to provide a non-NULL ->i_op->get_acl to read an ACL from disk.

 ---